Shaivism: Yoga movements

 In several Shaiva traditions such as the Kashmir Shaivism, anyone who seeks personal understanding and spiritual growth has been called a Yogi.
 The Shiva Sutras (aphorisms) of Shaivism teach yoga in many forms.
 According to Mark Dyczkowski, yoga – which literally means "union" – to this tradition has meant the "realisation of our true inherent nature which is inherently greater than our thoughts can ever conceive", and that the goal of yoga is to be the "free, eternal, blissful, perfect, infinite spiritually conscious" one is.

-Many Yoga-emphasizing Shaiva traditions emerged in medieval India, who refined yoga methods such as by introducing Hatha Yoga techniques.
-One such movement had been the Nath Yogis, a Shaivism sub-tradition that integrated philosophy from Advaita Vedanta and Buddhism traditions.
+Many Yoga-emphasizing Shaiva traditions emerged in medieval India, who refined yoga methods in ways such as introducing Hatha Yoga techniques.
+One such movement had been the Nath Yogis, a Shaivism sub-tradition that integrated "esoteric traditions drawn from Buddhism, Shaivism, and Hatha Yoga," and influenced 18th century Advaita Vedanta.
 It was founded by Matsyendranath and further developed by Gorakshanath.
 The texts of these Yoga emphasizing Hindu traditions present their ideas in Shaiva context.

 Hindu performance arts

 Shiva is the lord of dance and dramatic arts in Hinduism.
 This is celebrated in Shaiva temples as Nataraja, which typically shows Shiva dancing in one of the poses in the ancient Hindu text on performance arts called the Natya Shastra.

 Dancing Shiva as a metaphor for celebrating life and arts is very common in ancient and medieval Hindu temples.
 For example, it is found in Badami cave temples, Ellora Caves, Khajuraho, Chidambaram and others.
 The Shaiva link to the performance arts is celebrated in Indian classical dances such as Bharatanatyam and Chhau.